 Gardeners who use rye as a cover crop are often not concerned with a rye plant harvest.
-That means that they do not have to worry about picking rye crops.
-Rather, these gardeners kill off the rye when it has served its purpose by rolling, spraying, burning or mowing.
+That means they do not have to worry about picking rye crops.
+Rather, these gardeners kill off the rye when it has served its purpose by rolling, spraying, burning, or mowing.

 When to Harvest Rye

 If you are a gardener hoping for a rye plant harvest, you’ll need to know when to harvest rye and how.
 The timing is easy, since you can watch your crop go through the stages toward golden maturity.
 Once the rye is mature, you can start harvesting rye.

 To figure out when it’s time to harvest, watch your grain pass through three stages.
 In the first stage, when you squeeze a grain, a milky liquid oozes out.
 In the second stage, this “milk” hardens inside the grain, and the grain simply indents if squeezed.